 How Much Does a Perch Weigh?

-The average weight of the European perch is somewhere between 1 and 3 pounds.
+The average weight of the European perch is somewhere between 1/2 and 1 pound.
 But as previously stated, its weight can differ immensely from venue to venue and from country to country.

 Some lakes contain a perch population that will not exceed 1lb, while other lakes can contain populations of very large perch of 5-6lb.

 The perch’s average length is between 6 and 12 inches.

 But similarly to its weight, the length of the perch can vary greatly as well.
 In some waters, they will be rather slim and long, reaching a length of close to 20 inches, while in other water systems, they can be built extremely deep and compact.
 In such venues, they may only reach a length of 15 inches.

 Where Do You Find Perch?

 The perch is one of Europe’s most common and most popular freshwater species and can be found in virtually every lake or river system throughout the entire continent.
 It can thrive in both small ponds, big lakes, and large, slow to medium-flowing rivers.